jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

 (1) For the purposes of this Act, a requirement on the directors of an issuer of securities in relation to a scheme within the meaning of section 2 of the Securities Act 1978 (other than a scheme to which subsection (2) applies) to prepare and register financial statements shall be construed as including a requirement to prepare and register (in addition to financial statements in respect of the issuer itself),—
   (a) if the liabilities of the issuer and the scheme are not limited to a particular group of assets (in this section referred to as a separate fund), financial statements in respect of the scheme; or
   (b) if the liabilities of the issuer or the scheme are limited to a separate fund, financial statements in respect of both the scheme and that fund.
-(2) For the purposes of this Act, a requirement on the trustees of a superannuation scheme that is registered under the Superannuation Schemes Act 1989 to prepare and register financial statements shall be construed as a requirement to prepare and register,—
+(2) For the purposes of this Act, a requirement on the trustees of a superannuation scheme that is registered under the Superannuation Schemes Act 1989, including a restricted KiwiSaver scheme (within the meaning of the KiwiSaver Act 2006) but not any other KiwiSaver scheme, to prepare and register financial statements shall be construed as a requirement to prepare and register,—
   (a) if the liabilities of the trustee and the scheme are not limited to a separate fund, financial statements in respect of the scheme; or
   (b) if the liabilities of the trustee or the scheme are limited to a separate fund, financial statements in respect of both the scheme and that fund.
 (3) Where the liability of an issuer that is a life insurance company to satisfy its obligations under any securities (as distinct from calculating the returns on the securities) is limited to a separate fund (whether the fund or the limitation is created by statute or by contract or otherwise), then, for the purposes of this Act, a requirement on the directors of the issuer to prepare and register financial statements shall be construed as including a requirement to prepare and register (in addition to financial statements in respect of the issuer itself), financial statements in respect of each such fund.